Edition Release Notes

 ● Progress made by the Paris Accord, to combat climate change, may be lost.

-Notes on the Fourth Edition
+Notes on the Fourth Edition: two versions

 ● The impact of ‘Brexit’, Britain finally leaving the EU, is becoming clearer.